wwwroth/EZFacility-League-Web-Scraper/README.md

 # EZFacility-League-Web-Scraper
-PHP class to scrape EZFacility EZLeague information pages since they refuse to build an API
+PHP class to scrape EZFacility EZLeague information pages since they refuse to update their archaic technology and build an API

 ### How To Use